Day 2: Finding your North Star

 - Your customer engagement model.
 Are in the attention, transaction or productivity market?

-- Your business’ vision.
-How do you see your business improving your customers’ life?
+- Your business’s vision.
+How do you see your business improving your customers’ lives?

 - Your North Star.
 What metric will you use to track your progress?